 Make a cut

-When you are ready, switch on and take a cut.
+When you are ready, switch on and take a cut round the roughed-out bead.
 Go slowly so you can see what is happening.
 No rush.
 As slow as you like, if using a high speed steel chisel.
 Carbon steel can overheat if kept in the cut too long.
 Take a thin shaving.
 Steer the point all the way round the curve, repeating the movements you started to learn earlier.
 Try for a smooth, even cut and don’t put pressure on the wood.

 Pay attention to the handle movements.
 They are what you are practicing.
 As you try to go round the curve, you may have a tendency to complete the movements either too early or too late.
 Either will make a poorly shaped bead.

-Don’t work too long on one bead, cutting too deep into the wood, because if the blank gets thin it will start to vibrate and could snap.
+Don’t work too long on one bead, cutting too deep into the wood, because if the blank gets thin it will start to vibrate.
 Start a new one.
 You may find one side of the bead easier than the other.
 Concentrate on the easy side first, making half beads, until you understand the process and feel ready to change over.
-When you get a catch, start again on a fresh part of the blank.
+When you get a catch, correct it with the scraper or start again on a fresh part of the blank.
 This is because the damage can interfere with the free movement of the skew.

 Planing uses the edge of the skew chisel.
 Keep the long point up, clear of the wood.
 Have the cutting edge at about 45 degrees to the lathe axis, because that gives a slicing cut with the shaving coming off near the short point.
 The key is to keep the bevel floating, without pressure, on the freshly planed surface.
 It’s easy to let the handle lift a little, and immediately you will get problems.

 At first sign of trouble, lay the handle lower.
-Feel for the position in which the cutting is smooth and quiet and easy.
+Feel for the sweet spot in which the cutting is smooth and quiet and easy.
 If the handle is too low, the edge just lifts out of the wood, so does no harm.
-As long as you long pay attention to keeping the long point clear of the wood, you should not get digs when planing.
+As long as you pay attention to keeping the bevel in contact and the long point clear of the wood, you should not get digs when planing.
 At the ends of the blank, let the cut run off the wood, not onto it, as there will be no bevel support at that point

-When you can plane a cylinder without problems, you can try steering the cut to round over the end – this is another good way to make beads.
+When you can plane a cylinder without problems, you can practice steering the cut to round over the end – this is another good way to make beads.